Pinpoint: A virtual user conference

 Security

-With an on-premise solution, you license the software and it all resides on your premises, meaning you don't need to trust another company with your private data.
-Having all your data located within your in-house servers and IT infrastructure provides peace of mind.
+With an on-premise solution, you license the software, and it all resides on your premises.
+This means you don't need to trust another company with your private data, and having all your data located within your in-house servers and IT infrastructure provides peace of mind.

-Companies that have extra sensitive information or are in highly regulated industries, such as government and banking, require the level of security and privacy that an on-premise solution provides.
+Companies with extra sensitive information or those in highly regulated industries, such as government and banking, require the level of security and privacy that an on-premise solution provides.

 However, the security of a local solution is only as strong as your IT department.

-Your IT team is responsible for setting security policies, as well as installing firewalls, antivirus software, and security patches.
+Your IT team is responsible for setting security policies and installing firewalls, antivirus software, and security patches.
 If mismanaged, on-premise servers can still be vulnerable.

 As on-premise installations are not dependent on external systems or network connectivity, they're often considered to be more reliable.
 However, if your server breaks or glitches, you have a problem, and setting up a redundant system for an on-premises solution takes significant time and money.

 If your systems are down, you're missing opportunities to reach customers.
-And while on-premise solutions don't rely on sometimes finicky internet providers, they are limited by the number of servers you have on site.
+And while on-premise solutions don't rely on sometimes finicky internet providers, they’re limited by the number of servers you have on site.
 If your local server isn't working properly, neither are you!

 Security